Congratulations on your acceptance into The New School’s Master of Arts program in Teaching English to Speakers of Other Languages (MATESOL).

 the program, what it is like to study online, how to access the online library,

 and so forth.
-The orientation is a great way to get to know other students in
+The orientation is an excellent way to get to know other students in

 the program and to ensure that you have all the information you need to start